Making a Referral

 - Treatment planning in the client's locality

-- Accessing Spectrum's direct treatment programs (outpatient or residential)
+- Accessing Spectrum's direct treatment programs (outpatient, day program or residential)

-- Collaborative treatment review when there has been considerable clinical input but little progress.
+- Collaborative treatment review to support further clinical progress.

-A referral can be made at any time, however it will assist Spectrum staff if the following has occurred prior to making contact:
+A referral can be made at any time, however it will assist Spectrum staff if the following has occurred prior to contacting Spectrum:

 - The client is actively working with a clinical mental health service (AMHS or CAMHS)